Characterizing cubic hypersurfaces via projective geometry: Introduction

 \begin{quest}(Farb) \\ Given a closed subvariety $Y \subset \mathbb{P}^n$ of dimension $m \ge 1$, let $F(Y) \subset \mathbb{G}(1, n)$ be the Fano variety of lines parametrizing lines in $\mathbb{P}^n$ contained in $Y$.
 If $Y$ satisfies the $Y-F(Y)$ relation, is it a cubic hypersurface? \end{quest}

-In Section \ref{numyfy}, we address this question given some numerical/concrete topological conditions on the variety (Theorem \ref{resyfy}) which can be relaxed if we assume Hartshorne's conjecture or the Debarre--deJong conjecture (Remark \ref{conjconseq}).
+In Section \ref{numyfy}, we address this question given some numerical/concrete topological conditions on the variety (Theorem \ref{resyfy}) which can be relaxed if we assume Hartshorne's conjecture or the Debarre--de Jong conjecture (Remark \ref{conjconseq}).

 \begin{thm} Let $k$ be a field of characteristic $0$ such that $\overline{k} = k$.
 Let $Y \subset \mathbb{P}^n$ be a nondegenerate, irreducible, smooth projective variety over $k$ of dimension $m$ and degree $d$ satisfying one of the following conditions: